-You can get either the cheap (white plastic) version ($5 from Dreambaby):
+You can get either the economical version ($10 from Dreambaby):

 or a heavier-duty version, like this one, from Truth Hardware:

-The downsides with these more powerful restrictors are that 1) they can be tough to find (definitely check your local hardware store), and 2) they require screws for installation.
+The downsides with these kinds of restrictors are that 1) they can be tough to find (definitely check your local hardware store), and 2) they require screws for installation.
 (Note: local window companies often also have this kind of “specialty hardware,” so that’s another place to check.)
 Some people also use a simple chain lock to achieve the same effect.

 **DIY hack: if you have adjacent windows, you can tie them together so they’ll only open so far.